b1-80274/OpenAQ_India/README.md

 # OpenAQ_India
-Hourly average air pollutant values for India cities.
+Hourly average air pollutant values for Indian cities.

 ## Description
-This is a batch processing ETL pipeline which is aimed to give hourly average values for different air pollutants being measured at Indian cities, updated on daily basis.
+This is a batch processing ETL pipeline which is aimed to give hourly average values for different air pollutants being measured at Indian cities, updated on a daily basis.

-I used data made available by OpenAQ.
-Read more about the platform at - https://openaq.org/
+I used data made available by [OpenAQ](https://openaq.org/) .

 ## Architecture